ScilifelabDataCentre/data.scilifelab.se/content/subcellbarcode/_index.md

 The cellular organisation of proteins has, until recently, been largely unexplored on the global level.
 The work performed within the SubCellBarCode project [(Orre *et al.*, 2019)](https://www.cell.com/molecular-cell/fulltext/S1097-2765(18)31005-0?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS1097276518310050%3Fshowall%3Dtrue) contributes knowledge of the cellular organisation by providing both a resource for protein subcellular localisation information, and an analysis pipeline/workflow for further large-scale exploration in additional cell types and conditions.

 [Orre *et al.* (2019)](https://www.cell.com/molecular-cell/fulltext/S1097-2765(18)31005-0?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS1097276518310050%3Fshowall%3Dtrue) used cell fractionation together with quantitative mass spectrometry (MS) to study protein subcellular localisation.
 They then classified protein localisation on a global scale, providing a resource covering proteins mapping to almost 12.5k unique genes across 5 cell lines.
 They have recently progressed their work by developing an integrated workflow for spatial proteomics research [(Arslan & Pan *et al.*, 2022)](https://www.nature.com/articles/s41596-022-00699-2).
 This comprehensive workflow includes both the wet- and dry-lab steps.
 The wet-lab protocol encompasses the process from subcellular fractionation to MS sample preparation and analysis.
 The dry-lab protocol describes all subsequent computational steps required to make determinations about the subcellular locations of proteins.
 It includes quantitative MS-data analysis, classification based on machine learning, differential localisation analysis, and data visualisation.
-An overview of the method, and approximate timings is shown below.
+An overview of the method and approximate timings is shown below.

 <figure class="my-3 figure w-100 text-center">
   <img src="/img/misc/subcellbarcode_method_overview.png" class="figure-img img-fluid w-75 d-none d-xl-inline">